safadmt/Resume/README.md

 # Resume
 Made a simple Resume using CSS,Bootstrap and HTML.
-Most of the desining works are done by Bootstrap
+Most of the designing works are done by Bootstrap